-- 1. Select the desired points from the Navigation View or 3D View.
-Multiple sample points with the same quantity can be shown in the same plot by using Ctrl to select the points. - 2.
-Right-click one of the selected points, and from the pop-up menu click Show Plot.
+- 1. Select the desired points or time series objects from the Navigation View or 3D View.
+Multiple objects with the same quantity and unit can be shown in the same plot by using Ctrl to select the objects. - 2.
+Right-click one of the selected objects, and from the pop-up menu click Show Plot.